mikecaines/ursid-sqlx/README.md

   These can be used to compose arbitrary SQL expressions & grammar.
 - An `Sql` type, that all the API's produce, which safely manages the coupling of the text & values components of a parameterized query.
-- `Sql` "fragments" can also be concatenated together similar to Strings.
+- These `Sql` "fragments" can also be concatenated together similar to Strings.
 - Functions such as `query()`, `query_as()`, etc., just like in `sqlx`, but work with the `Sql` type.